aryn-ai/sycamore/docs/source/aryn_cloud/aryn_partitioning_service.md

 # Aryn Partitioning Service

 You can use the Aryn Partitioning Service to segment PDF's into labeled bounding boxes identifying titles, tables, table rows and columns, images, and regular text.
 Bounding boxes are returned as JSON with their associated text for easy use.
+If you'd like to experiment with the service, you can use a UI to visualize how your documents are partitioned in the [Aryn Playground](https://www.play.aryn.ai/partitioning).

-There are three ways to use the Aryn Partitioning Service: through the `ArynPartitioner`, through the `aryn-sdk` client, and directly from the HTTP service.
+There are three ways to use the Aryn Partitioning Service: through the `ArynPartitioner` in Sycamore, through the `aryn-sdk` client, and directly from the HTTP service.

 To follow along below, we will need an Aryn API key, which we can get at [aryn.ai/get-started](https://www.aryn.ai/get-started).
 You will recieve the API key in your email inbox.

 ## Using with Sycamore's Partition transform

+The Aryn Partitining Service is the default option when specifying the Aryn Partitioner in a Sycamore script.
 Say you have a set of pdfs located at the path stored in `work_dir`.
 We partition these documents with the code snippet below:

 ```python
 aryn_api_key = "PUT API KEY HERE"